Creating a REST API¶

 Follow the instructions given below to create a new REST API artifact in WSO2 Integration Studio.

 Creating the API artifact¶

-Right-click the Config project in the project explorer and go to New → REST API to open the API Artifact Creation Options dialog box.
+Right-click the Config project in the project explorer and go to New → REST API.

-In the API Artifact Creation Options dialog box, select one of the given options for creating the API artifact:
+In the dialog box that opens, select one of the given options for creating the API artifact: